readersinternational/readersinternational.org/_books/a-funny-dirty-little-war.md

 <br><br>
 *"Black humour, dizzying action, crisp, sparkling dialogue…in a completely different line from other Latin American writers"* ITALO CALVINO
 <br><br>
 This classic novel exposes the folly and horror of Argentina's "Dirty War".
 Osvaldo Soriano brilliantly emphasizes the farce underlying the terror.
 With *Winter Quarters*, its companion novel, Soriano builds a harrowing picture of a society in the grip of a bizarre and terrifying struggle.
-Both novels were best sellers in Argentina after the end of the brutal military dictatorship that ended in 1983, but Argentina and extremism is back in the news.
+Both novels were best sellers in Argentina after the end of the brutal military dictatorship that ended in 1983, but sadly Argentina and extremism are back in the news.
 <br><br>
 Cover illustration by Argentinian Oscar Zarate.